lmzuccarelli/rust-ragllm-qdrant-chat/README.md

 - each folder could represent a specific category (or for example just be generic and include a variety of markdown files)
 - ensure the folder name matches the category name (in the config.json)
 - have descriptive headings (these are used to generate the embeddings)
-- keep the contents size small and ensure the contents descibes what you have stated in the heading
+- keep the contents size small and ensure the contents describes what you have stated in the heading
 - use multiple small files, each with specific headings

 Update the config.json file (in this repo)